 Pathways don’t need to be as wide, but they should provide enough separation from plants to allow room to grow.
 They should also provide enough room for you to get in to harvest, pull weeds, or inspect for bugs or rodent activity.

 Step 4: Prepare to Protect Your Garden

 Your garden will eventually come under attack.
-Whether it is at the paws of predators, antennae of insects, you’ll need to be aware of loss as a result of these outside forces.
+Whether it is at the paws of predators, antennae of insects, or even your own pets betraying you, you’ll need to be aware of loss as a result of these outside forces.
 Insects, small animals, and large animals all have the potential to wreak havoc on your garden.

 It may be part or in whole, but either way, you’ll need to protect the garden from these predators.

 Insects are the smallest form of predator.
 Slugs, aphids, and other insects will stress out or damage plants day and night.
 You can defend your garden from insects by introducing insect predators or chemical defenses.